stimulusreflex/stimulus_reflex/README.md

 # StimulusReflex

+## Effortlessly create interactive and reactive UIs with a standard Rails app

 #### Server side reactive behavior for Stimulus

 Add the benefits of single page apps (SPA) to server rendered Rails/Stimulus projects with a minimal investment of time, resources, and complexity.